In 2022, tuition for full-time students at Parkland College was $11,580 a year for in-state students and $15,930 a year for out-of-state students.

-Parkland College is a public institution, so it offers a reduced tuition rate of $10,905 for in-state students who attend full-time.
-For students who are not considered Illinois-residents, out-of-state tuition is $15,255 a year.
+Parkland College is a public institution, which means it offers a reduced tuition rate of $11,580 for in-state students who attend full-time.
+For students who are not considered Illinois-residents, out-of-state tuition is $15,930 a year.

 Parkland College has the same tuition for international students as for those from out of state.

-International students at Parkland College can expect to pay around $15,255 per year, before any scholarships or financial aid.
+International students at Parkland College usually pay around $15,930 per year, before any scholarships or financial aid.

-Parkland College does not offer on-campus housing for students, so there are no charge for dorms.
+Parkland College doesn't offer on-campus housing for students, so there are no charge for dorms, however you should take into account the cost of off-campus housing when looking at the actual cost of various schools

 Tuition and fees may vary depending on program, course level, location, and more.